andreaisabelmontana/andreaisabelmontana/README.md

 # 👩‍💻 Andrea Montaña
-Computer Science & Artificial Intelligence student with an interest in healthcare via projection mapping and robotic systems
+Computer Science & Artificial Intelligence student with an interest in projection mapping and robotic systems

 # 📚 Experience